Skip to main content

 3. Begin your career in sports journalism: recent graduates work for BBC Sport, ITV, and talkSPORT, as well as football and rugby league clubs, the English Football League (EFL), and news websites, newspapers and magazines*.

 Considering a journalism degree?
 Our Sports Journalism BA(Hons) helps you refine your journalism education to a topic you’re passionate about: sport.
-Sports media is a global entertainment industry – and via this exciting course, it’s our job to get you ready to enter this exciting world.
+Sports media is a global entertainment industry – and via this course, it’s our job to get you ready to enter this exciting world.

 You’ll gain a huge range of technical and creative skills, from match coverage and in-depth research, analysis, and interviewing, to club and sports promotion – across online, social, video and audio.